Seeking to show pattern of excessive force by Chauvin, prosecutors cite incident with 14-year-old boy who couldn't breathe

 The latest prosecution memorandum is a follow-up to an earlier filing that mentions the incident with the boy, which was based on written reports filed by Chauvin and other officers at the scene.
 But, Frank argues, body camera video of the encounter tells a different story.

-In their earlier filings, prosecutors sought to introduce evidence from seven prior incidents involving Chauvin to show a pattern of excessive force to restrain suspects by the former officer long before he encountered Floyd.
-They also cited one prior episode involving Kueng — a rookie at the time of Floyd’s death — and nine involving Thao.
+In their earlier filings, prosecutors sought to introduce evidence from seven prior incidents involving Chauvin to show a pattern of excessive force to restrain suspects long before he encountered Floyd.
+They also cited one prior episode involving Kueng — a rookie at the time of Floyd's death — and nine involving Thao.

 In June, the department banned the use of chokeholds and neck restraints, acting at the behest of state authorities.